atesgoral/ates.dev/src/posts/2024-12-25-dweeting-outside-the-box/index.md

 We can also play with different [compositing operations][10].
-[Here][11], I'm overlaying a bunch of rectangles in XOR mode to let them alternate between black and white to create the default bars:
+[Here][11], I'm overlaying a bunch of rectangles in XOR mode to let them alternate between black and white to create the default bars.
+You have to wait a bit to see the reveal:

 [10]: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation
 [11]: https://www.dwitter.net/d/22551